dscape/ensure/README.md

 # ensure

-`ensure` is just a simple way to use vows without all the extra stuff
+`ensure` is just a simple way to test in node.js without all the extra stuff

 # installation